fperdigon/DeepFilter_as_in_Arxiv/README.md

 The simplest way to reproduce the published results is by using the Google Colab notebook.
 The notebook file displays all cells results from a previous run.
 If you want to run the codes by yourself just go to the Google Colab Menu "Runtime" then click on "Run all" please be aware that this will take approximately 5 hours.

+**IMPORTANT: Due to constant changes in the Google Colab default libraries and runtime, the following link may not work as expected.
+As the date 2022-02-10 the link is working, but we are not giving more support for it in the future.
+To reproduce our work we strongly recommend downloading this git repository and run local, more info in the next section.**

 [Deep Filter Google Colab](https://colab.research.google.com/drive/1S1HjkQnrA0EbEDJFr0D-6DAt62RCcP5_?usp=sharing)